davidebernasconi/Clock-reset-logrank-type-test/README.md

 # Clock-reset-logrank-type-test
- R fucntions to perform a Clock-reset logrank-type test
+ R functions to perform a Clock-reset logrank-type test

+Simulation study and application to Heart Transplant Data (htdata.text)